Snowbreak: Containment Zone Tier List

 Sniper and healer are two conflicting identities for a character, but Yao makes it work just well enough to go home on time.

 As an active operative, Yao relies heavily on her standard skill, Five Minute Break, to enhance her DPS.
 With it active, she becomes a fast-firing DPS with a bottomless magazine that can deal with farther-away enemies in a pinch.
-Since you get her for free as well, she can do fine enough as your main sniper until you get better options.
+Since you get her for free as well, she can do decently enough as your main sniper until you get better options.

-In Quiet Quitter form, Yao isn’t the most impressive DPS, but she doesn’t have to be, as her healing power is more than enough to make her a valuable pick in squad lineups.
+In Quiet Quitter form, Yao isn’t the most impressive DPS, but she doesn’t have to be, as her healing power is more than enough to make her a valuable pick in early-game squad lineups.

 Lyfe - Wednesday